 Flying the drone allows me to find my own perspective on the static cityscape.

 Taking pictures from above provides inimitable views and amazing patterns that you wouldn’t normally see when shooting on land.
-Additionally, drones are often able to get into certain areas that most planes or helicopters are not allowed to.
+Additionally, drones are often able to get into areas that planes or helicopters can’t.

 Drones have launched a new era in photography and continue to change our view of the world.
 A drone’s ability to hover closer to the ground than a helicopter ever could has revolutionized photography.
 Today, the creative potential of aerial photography in a world saturated with eye-level digital images gives artists an edge—without needing to rent an expensive helicopter.